Princess Marie in Cambodia

 Thursday October 11th saw Princess Marie head to Kroch in east Cambodia, which was hit by severe flooding last year.
 DanChurchAid’s partner in the region, PADEK, has been assisting the community to get back on their feet.
 Marie met with some of the most affected families, and distributed 250DKK to each of them to help them purchase basic necessities.
 “It’s really hard to face families who are devastated…I have never before experienced such a poor place,” said the Princess of her visit to Kroch.

-Tagged Cambodia, Children, Patronage, Princess Marie, Working Visit.
+Tagged Cambodia, Children, Patronage, Princess Marie of Denmark, Working Visit.